sprut666666/com.sprut.homekit/README.md

 It might take a few sec (sometimes even longer) until your device shows up in your Home app.

-For now only the following classes are supported:
+For now only the following types are supported:
 - Light (On-off, dim, Temperature control, RGB)
 - Fan
 - Switch